Page cover

 Select Sample Data

-In the Export Customers form, choose Sample Data from the Data Source drop-down menu.
+In the Export Customers form, select Sample Data from the Data Source drop-down menu.

 5